-Psychoanalysis is a highly developed form of Psychodynamic therapy that was originally created by Sigmund Freud at the turn of the last century.
+Psychoanalysis is a highly developed form of psychological therapy that was originally created by Sigmund Freud at the turn of the last century.

 It is a Psychodynamic therapy which is designed to help a person understand WHY they think, feel and experience negative or unhelpful thoughts and emotions which sometimes seem to be completely out of their control.

 The primary objective of Psychoanalysis is to help people suffering with emotional and personality issues to uncover, release or make sense of deeply entrenched emotional experiences which have become “stuck” deep in the psyche of the individual.

 Psychoanalytic theory holds that these early negative childhood experiences can have a long lasting effect on a persons life leading directly to a range of psychosomatic symptoms, what Freud called NEUROSES.

 Up until fairly recently scientific research suggested that these emotional experiences, which are stored in a part of the brain called the “Amygdala” were permanently etched there and could only ever be “masked” or sometime “consciously over-ridden.”

 Despite many years of “de-bunking” of Psychoanalysis, many professional therapists still believe it to be one of the most effective approaches for permanently resolving long term emotional problems, particularly as it involves the development of a much more meaningful and empathetic relationship with the Therapist than the more rigidly delivered directive interventions (for example CBT).

 What Happens During Psychoanalysis?